Kurt Lüdecke

-Kurt Lüdecke (5 February 1890, in Berlin – 1960, in Prien am Chiemsee) was an ardent German nationalist and international traveler who joined the Nazi party in the early 1920s and who used his social connections to raise money for the NSDAP.
+Kurt Lüdecke (5 February 1890 – 1960) was an ardent German nationalist and international traveler who joined the Nazi Party in the early 1920s and who used his social connections to raise money for the NSDAP.
 Before attending a rally at which Adolf Hitler was a featured speaker, Lüdecke had assumed that Hitler was simply "one more fanatic" but after hearing Hitler speak at a mass demonstration at the Königsplatz in Munich, he adopted Hitler as his hero: "His appeal to German manhood was like a call to arms, the gospel he preached a sacred truth."
 The next day, he spoke to Hitler for four hours and offered himself to Hitler and the Nazi cause "without reservation ...
 I had given him my soul."

-Activities
+Career

+Lüdecke was born in Berlin, Germany.

-In the wake of the uproar over the Law for the Protection of the Republic, after the assassination of Walther Rathenau, an unrealistic plan for a coup d'état in Munich was hatched by civil servant Dr. Otto Pittinger.
-The nationalist organizations (including the Nazis) would overthrow the Bavarian government via a putsch and replace it with a dictatorship under Gustav Ritter von Kahr, the former minister president of Bavaria.
-Lüdecke's mission was to help coordinate support of the Northern German right-wing revolutionaries in preparation for spreading the putsch throughout Germany.
+In the wake of the uproar over the Law for the Protection of the Republic, after the assassination of Walther Rathenau in 1922, an unrealistic plan for a coup d'état in Munich was hatched by civil servant Dr. Otto Pittinger.
+Nationalist organizations, including the Nazis, would overthrow the Bavarian government via a putsch and replace it with a dictatorship under Gustav Ritter von Kahr, the former minister president of Bavaria.
+Lüdecke's mission was to help coordinate support of the Northern German National Socialist revolutionaries in preparation for spreading the putsch throughout Germany.

+In 1924, Lüdecke visited the U.S. in an effort to garner support and funds for the Nazis.

 Upon his return to Bavaria, Lüdecke found that Pittinger was going on vacation instead of running a coup and that Hitler was furious, announcing to Lüdecke that he would never again rely on others for help in a coup.

 Lüdecke offered his services to Hitler as an envoy to Benito Mussolini soon after the Italian dictator marched on Rome and rose to power in Italy.
 His attempts to raise money from Mussolini were not productive.
 But Lüdecke persuaded Mussolini to send Leo Negrelli to Munich to interview Hitler on October 16, 1923, for the Corriere Italiano, providing visibility for the Nazis in Italy.